tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_2.md

 # Aggregates

-An aggregate is a class that handles one or more models in a consistent way, taking care of integrities between the models.
-The state of an aggregate can be rebuild by using snapshots and by processing stored events.
+An aggregate is a class that handles one or more models, preserving their invariant conditions.
+We will be able to access to the state of the aggregate by processing the stored events (aggregate state is function of events).

 An aggregate must define the following static members: